-• Regulatory Requirement: 10 CFR 50 Appendix A, GDC 25, Protection system requirements for reactivity control malfunctions, requires that the protection system shall be designed to assure that SAFDLs are not exceeded for any single malfunction of the reactivity control systems, such as accidental withdrawal (not ejection or dropout) of control rods.
+Regulatory Requirement: 10 CFR 50 Appendix A, GDC 25, Protection system requirements for reactivity control malfunctions, requires that the protection system shall be designed to assure that SAFDLs are not exceeded for any single malfunction of the reactivity control systems, such as accidental withdrawal (not ejection or dropout) of control rods.

 Statement of Compliance: The BWRX-300 protection system along with other mitigating design features assure that SAFDLs are not exceeded for reactivity control malfunctions.
 In order to prevent a rod withdrawal error, the rod control system has redundancy to limit the effect of single failures.
 Additionally, the rod patterns are enforced for rod withdrawals.
 If there is a malfunction of the rod control system that results in a rod withdrawal error during startup, a rod block is initiated based upon a SRNM high signal.
 If the rod withdrawal error were to result in a further increase to the SRNM based setpoint, a reactor scram will occur.
-If a rod withdrawal error were to continue to its setpoint.
+If a rod withdrawal error were to occur at higher power, the APRM scram terminates the event if it were to continue to its setpoint.
 The analyses to demonstrate compliance will be provided during future licensing activities.